Single Subject

 Documented field experience of at least 45 hours in a K-12 classroom or a documented field experience from the past five years.
 Pre-professional experience must be in a classroom or classroom-like setting with groups (5 or more) of children ages twelve (12) to seventeen (17) for the Single Subject program.

-• At least 15 hours must be in a California public school classroom setting.
+• At least 15 hours must be in a public or private school classroom setting.
 An acceptable public school experience includes work as a substitute teacher, para-educator, instructional aide, or classroom volunteer.

 • The remaining 30 of the 45 minimum hours may be completed in public or private school settings; in community-based venues such as the YMCA, park, recreation center, structured summer camp, after-school, or other formally organized programs